-7.4.
-Expanding Values From a Construction
+7.2.3.
+Expanding Values From a Construction Environment: the subst Method

-Environment

-Another way to get information from a construction environment. is to use the subst method on a string containing \$-expansions of construction variable names.
+Another way to get information from a construction environment. is to use the subst method on a string containing \$ expansions of construction variable names.
 As a simple example, the example from the previous section that used env['CC'] to fetch the value of \$CC could also be written as: